APPLICATIONS ARE NOW CLOSED!!!!

 Are you a Nurse, Midwife, Allied Health Professional, Pharmacist or Healthcare Scientist, looking to embark on a clinical academic career and make a difference through undertaking high quality clinical research?
 If so, this programme is for you.
-NHS R&D North West are pleased to announce that in collaboration with the University of Salford from January 2020, we will be delivering the Integrated Clinical Academic Internship Programme across the North West region of Health Education England.
+NHS R&D North West are pleased to announce that in collaboration with the University of Salford, we will be delivering the Integrated Clinical Academic Internship Programme across the North West region of Health Education England.
 These highly prestigious internships are funded by Health Education England providing the first step onto a clinical academic career pathway.

 If you’re curious about the nature of research into practice or are already engaged in this in a limited way, then the Internship programme will be of interest.
 Read on!

 How will an internship support my clinical research development?

 The internship provides a dedicated period for you to consider and contribute to research capacity and research capability building within NHS services.
 It will:

 - provide the opportunity for you to engage in and develop a network of clinical academics to develop, promote and evaluate research into learning, best practice and innovation both regionally and nationally